timetag/timetag.github.io/docs/python.rst

         There was a parameter for multi-thread and single-thread mode in previous versions of ETA, and it is recently removed.

         Multi-thread and single-thread mode are only describing how to run virtual instruments on the Clips.
 They should not affect analysis result.
 However, the way how the files is cut might affect the result.

 - ``group``
+    The group of instruments that you want to run analysis on.

 - ``return_task``
     Specifies if you want the task descriptor returned .